How to Stay Healthy at Work

 When soap and water aren’t available, use alcohol-based throwaway hand wipes or gel sanitizers.
-For the most effectiveness, check that the product is at least 60% alcohol.
-If using a gel, rub it into your hands until they’re dry.
+Those that work contain at least 60% alcohol.
+If using a gel, rub it into your hands until they are dry.

 Keep your work surface clean.
 Use a household disinfectant to wipe down your desk, keyboard, mouse, telephone, and other objects you touch often.
 Follow the directions on the label.

-If possible, do not use coworkers’ offices, desks, or supplies.
-If you need to use them, however, wipe them down with disinfectant first.
+If possible, don't use coworkers’ offices, desks, or supplies.
+If you must use them, wipe them down with disinfectant first.

 Get the flu vaccine as soon as it is available in your area.